Susankemigisa/Capstone-Finadvisor-ai/README.md

 - **Long-term memory is heuristic** — key fact extraction uses LLM-based heuristics and may miss nuanced preferences
 - **Market data depends on third parties** — yfinance and CoinGecko may rate-limit or experience downtime; the agent reports unavailability rather than guessing
 - **Crypto tickers require `-USD` suffix** — yfinance format requires `BTC-USD`, not `BTC`; the agent handles this automatically in chat
+- **MoMo payments Uganda-focused** — billing is optimised for MTN Uganda and Airtel Uganda networks

 ---